mohammadrjoub1/Mastering-JavaScript-in-20-Days/day8.md

 f(2);// now we have access on func2() even we are not accessing func1() using a member from a function without calling the function for example we can return a function from the main function and we put the return in a variable then we can use the variable() to call the function was inside that function without calling the  main function.

+- video#3:making function2 inside function1 and calling function 2 inside function1 and editing value of counter in function 1 from function 2 by counter ++ and seeing the effect.

+- video#4: